The Brutal Economics of Locksmith Lead Capture

 - Deposit collection to filter out no-shows and false calls.

+The Bureau of Labor Statistics projects steady growth in locksmith demand through 2032, making automation investments even more critical for capturing market share.
 The rest of this guide covers exactly how to set up a chatbot that does all of this for under $100 a month, with the specific flows that work best for mobile locksmiths in 2026.

 The Lockout Triage Flow: From First Message to Tech En Route